On-reserve Income Assistance program

 This program helps eligible on-reserve residents and Status Indians in the Yukon cover the costs of their daily living and provides funding to access employment supports.

-Budget 2018 proposes to invest $86.9 million over two years to improve the current Income Assistance Program.
+Budget 2018 proposes to invest $86.9 million over 2 years to improve the current Income Assistance Program.

 About the program

 This is a program of last resort for eligible individuals and their families who are ordinarily resident on reserve or Status Indians who live in the Yukon.

 - basic needs (such as food, clothing, and rent and utilities allowance)

 - special needs (such as essential household items, personal incidentals and doctor-recommended diets)

 - pre-employment and employment supports to move individuals toward self-sufficiency (such as life skills and job training)